LinuxForHealth/gateway-batch-sender/README.md

 gradle tasks # will list all the available tasks gradle build # will setup virtualenv, run all tests, and create reports and distribution
 ```

-Note: you will need the `taasArtifactoryUsername` and `taasArtifactoryPassword` variables in `gradle.properties`

-> [Refer](https://pages.github.ibm.com/WH-Provider-Analytics/CDP-Development/docs/Dev_setup/Python.html) and see `local.build.gradle` for more information.

 Update gradle.properties as needed.